Kurt Ludwick, Ph.D. - Associate Professor

 In my previous life as a graduate student, I graduated from Temple University in Philadelphia, PA in 2001 with a Ph.D. in Mathematics.
 Prior to that, I received an M.A. in Mathematics (also from Temple University) in May, 1997.
 Prior to prior to that, I graduated from Penn State University in May, 1994, with a B.S. in Mathematics.

-My primary mathematical interests are number theory and combinatorics.
+In graduate school, my primary mathematical interests were number theory and combinatorics.
 My dissertation ("The Survival of Modularity Under Congruence Restrictions") dealt with modular forms, which are complex-valued functions with special properties which make them useful in analytic number theory.
+I'm still interested in those areas, but recently I've been spending more time exploring connections between mathematics and music.

-I'll wrap this up with a few of my favorite math-related quotes and one-liners.
+I'll leave you with a few of my favorite math-related quotes and one-liners.
 Enjoy!

 • "If the human brain were so simple that we could understand it, we would be so simple that we couldn't." - Emerson M. Pugh